lw8192/Red-Team-Dev/C/Multithreading_In_C.md

 ## Threading Concepts
 Synchronization primitives: mutexes, semaphores
 Creating a thread: creates a peer (not child to a parent process like in multiprocessing).
+Thread safety: a function is thread safe when it has correct results when it is invoked by mumtiple concurrent threads at the same time.
+Functions called from a thread must also be thread safe.

 ## Pthreads - Threading on Unix / Linux
 Threading: using Pthreads (POSIX thread) interface on Unix/ Linux.